dotnet/docs/docs/core/install/linux-ubuntu.md

 There are two placeholders in the following set of commands.

 - `{netcore-package}`\
-This represents the .NET Core package you're installing, such as `a`.
+This represents the .NET Core package you're installing, such as `20.04`.
 This is in the `sudo apt-get install` command.

 - `{ubuntu-version}`\
 This represents the Ubuntu version you are on.
 This is in the `wget` command.